YingyouMa/Nematics3D/README.md

 During execution, you will see progress and info messages in the terminal.
 These messages report steps such as Q-field initialization, defect detection, line classification, smoothing, and visualization.
 They are normal and do not indicate an error.

 The visualization opens in an interactive 3D figure window.
 The example above shows one typical view of that window after the disclination lines have been rendered.
+PyVista's built-in camera interactions include rotating the camera by holding the left mouse button and dragging, zooming by rolling the mouse wheel or by holding the right mouse button and dragging, and translating the camera by holding the middle mouse button and dragging.

 In this quick-start example, the disclination lines use the default coloring.
 Different lines are assigned different colors, and the palette is chosen to keep the lines visually distinct from one another.